smashhadi/Fake-News-Stance-Detection/README.md

 7. Optimizers
 8. Dropout

+Overview of the model and other details are laid out in the poster "final_poster.pdf".
 Accuracy after each epoch can be seen in the file training_output.